tc39/test262/CONSOLE-RUNNER.md

--h, --help | displays a brief help message --command=COMMAND | **required** command which invokes javascript engine to be tested -j, --workers-count | Number of tests to run in parallel (defaults to number of cores - 1) --tests=TESTS | path to the test suite; default is current directory --cat | don't execute tests, just print code that would be run --summary | generate a summary at end of execution
+-h, --help | displays a brief help message --command=COMMAND | **required** command which invokes javascript engine to be tested -j, --workers-count | Number of tests to run in parallel (defaults to number of cores - 1) --module_command | command which invokes the JavaScript engine to be tested for tests labeled as ES2015 modules --tests=TESTS | path to the test suite; default is current directory --cat | don't execute tests, just print code that would be run --summary | generate a summary at end of execution